rafaelpernil2/StatefulPromises/README.md

 });
 ```

 #### .retryRejected(concurrentLimit?: number):

-If when calling promiseAll() or promiseAny(), some promise failed, you may retry those automatically with this method.
+If after calling promiseAll() or promiseAny(), some promise failed, you may retry those with this method.
 Ideal for automatic error recovery

 Example:
 ```typescript